Close Alert Banner

 As the next step, you can choose between one of the following three options:

-Non-Invasive Prenatal Testing (OHIP-funded)
+Non-Invasive Prenatal Testing (Publicly-funded)

 Diagnostic testing

-OHIP-funded diagnostic testing (usually through chorionic villus sampling or amniocentesis) is the only way to know for sure if your baby has a chromosome difference during the pregnancy.
+Publicly-funded diagnostic testing (usually through chorionic villus sampling or amniocentesis) is the only way to know for sure if your baby has a chromosome difference during the pregnancy.
 If you wish to have a diagnostic test, you need to be referred to a genetics specialist in your area.

 No more testing during the pregnancy